Moesif/moesifproxy-docker-example/README.md

 AWS_KMS_REGION is a string representing aws region where AWS KMS is configured.
 Defaults to 'us-west-2'
 #### AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
 These are access keys needed to access AWS KMS via api.
 More information about access keys [here](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
 Make sure that IAM user/role associated with the access keys has permissions to access AWS KMS.
+#### AWS_SECURE_PROXY_ROLE_ARN
+When Secure proxy is run in AWS,  AWS supports multiple ways to inject the auth credentials directly to a EC2 instance or via Kubernetes service accounts.
+In this case pass the IAM role AWS_SECURE_PROXY_ROLE_ARN as environment variable, Secure Proxy will assume this role to gain auth access to AWS KMS.
+Note for Secure Proxy to assume role AWS_SECURE_PROXY_ROLE_ARN, base creds should have been injected already by AWS or K8s service accounts to pods.

+Note: (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) Or AWS_SECURE_PROXY_ROLE_ARN is needed for Secure Proxy to access AWS KMS

 > If you don't have an AWS account, you can create one for free.
 You can still run the actual docker container in your cloud provider of choice.